Moesif/moesif-developer-portal/README.md

 1. Ensure APIs are secured using HTTPS and authentication layer
 2. Ensuring all keys stored securely in a keystore
 3. Customize the CSS for your brand
+4. Check assumptions in the DATA-MODEL.md, if your data mapping needs is different, you may want to adjust the code according.

 ## Supported Solutions